johanbook/docs/security/countermeasures.md

 For Linux based systems there is (as of now) `iptables` that is a complete firewall.
 There is also `ufw` for a simplified interface to `iptables`.

+## IDS

+Intrusion detection system (IDS)

+### Based on signature

+Often no false alarms.
+Does not work with the latest treats.

+### Anomaly detection

+Machine learning.
+Catches new threats but false alarms.

 ## User Access Controls

 Tightening user access.